anbusurendhars/feed_reader_testing/README.md

 **Initial Entries**
 * Does Initial Entries have atleast one feed?
-* Does the visibility changes when the menu link is click?

 **New Feed Selection**
 * Does the feed content actually change when new feed is loaded asynchronously?